phalcon-kit/docs/docs/rest/rest-system.md

 ### Fractal System

-The Fractal system in Zemit streamlines the process of tailoring data before it becomes part of the final response.
+The Fractal system in Phalcon Kit streamlines the process of tailoring data before it becomes part of the final response.
 Acting as a high-speed transformer, it offers you complete control over how data is presented and delivered.

 #### Transforming Data Efficiently